How old is too old to have a baby?

 How age affects conception

-Eggs age, along with the rest of the body.
+Eggs age over time, along with the rest of the body.
 Age can also impact sperm.
-Eggs are already formed in the ovaries when an infant is born, and as that fetus becomes an adult, some eggs reach maturity throughout each menstrual cycle (10).
+Eggs are already formed in the ovaries when an infant is born, and from the onset of puberty, some eggs are released as they reach maturity throughout each menstrual cycle (10).
 The total number of eggs decreases gradually with time, and so does their ability to become a pregnancy (10).

-That is one of the reasons people are advised to become pregnant earlier in life, to increase the chance of ovulating an egg that can become a typical pregnancy (6).
-This recommendation doesn’t take into account financial, emotional, or physical ability to parent, which some people develop with age.
+This is one of the reasons why people are advised to become pregnant earlier in life, as the odds of ovulating an egg that can become a typical pregnancy naturally decreases with age (6).
+This recommendation doesn’t take into account the financial, emotional, or physical ability to parent, which some people develop later in life

 You’ve probably heard about egg freezing, a medical procedure during which some eggs are removed and protected from aging until you feel ready to conceive (6,11).
-It can be beneficial if you’re feeling anxious about aging and not ready for a pregnancy at the moment, but there are limitations (11).
-Egg freezing can be done at any age, but is done ideally before the mid-30s (12).
-And using frozen eggs to delay pregnancy until an advanced age can have a higher risk of complications for both the birthing person and the fetus/newborn (13).
+It can be beneficial if you’re feeling anxious about aging and don’t feel ready for a pregnancy at the moment, but there are limitations (11).
+Egg freezing can be done at any age but is done ideally before a person reaches their mid-30s (12).
+And using frozen eggs to delay pregnancy until an advanced age can have a higher risk for complications for both the birthing person and the fetus/newborn (13).

 How age affects pregnancy

 Pregnancy in people older than 35 might have a higher chance of concern, and this age group is called “advanced age” (1).
 Although it might sound like a heavy label and cause worry, studies have shown that pregnant people older than 35 still enjoy being pregnant and have a positive perception and expectations related to having children (1).